 By 1997, Microsoft had made FrontPage a member of the Microsoft Office Suite (also then including Word, Excel, PowerPoint, Access) and annihilated all significant Web authoring competition in the Windows world, just as Microsoft's Internet Information Server and Internet Explorer crushed Netscape in the battle for the Web server and browser markets.
 FrontPage reigned as the world's leading Web authoring software through 2000, when Microsoft featured FrontPage 2000 in the Microsoft Office 2000 Suite.

-Then something really remarkable transpired.
-Microsoft walked away from a marquee market it dominated.
+Then something really remarkable happened -- Microsoft walked away from a marquee market it dominated.
 After FrontPage 2000 there were no more new version releases of the product, and in 2006 Microsoft officially killed FrontPage.
 How many times have you seen that happen?
 I can't think of any other time Microsoft has relinquished a software market it considered strategic, let alone any market it dominated.
 I mean, Microsoft continued to make Flight Simulator until 2009.

-What happened to FrontPage?
+So what's the deal with FrontPage?
 Well, several things contributed to this unusual turn of events.
 One was a nasty public spat with Vermeer co-founder, Charles H. Ferguson, after the publication of his scathing 1999 book, High Stakes, No Prisoners.
 Another was the serious, after-the-fact, the-horse-is-already-out-of-the-barn anti-trust scrutiny Microsoft was receiving globally, and ironically another was the design breakthrough at the heart of FrontPage's innovations.

 The reason that FrontPage was able to offer complete and true WYSIWYG of everything on a FrontPage Web was that the program included its own Web server, which ran on the user's system.
 With FrontPage you could see exactly how your site was going to look and act on a remote server because it was running on its own pocket server locally.
 And there were added benefits to this too.
 I ran the entire BugNet intranet on a FrontPage server, which was a stupendous add-on value in a $129 program ($89 after the mail-in rebate!).

 Then Abobe and GoLive faltered badly in 2005 with the release of GoLive CS2, which was redesigned for increased speed but in the process became unsuitable for anything but small Webs.
 Speaking personally, I was never able to get GoLive CS2 to perform adequately with Web sites over a few dozen pages, despite several hours on the phone to Adobe tech support and the fact I had "Refresh View Automatically" unchecked under Preferences > Site.
 Adobe never corrected this serious, maybe even fatal problem in GoLive CS2.
-Instead, it covered its own managerial errors and technological failures in design and execution by purchasing Macromedia in December 2005, and with it Dreamweaver.
+Instead, it covered its own managerial and technological failures by purchasing Macromedia in December 2005, and with it Dreamweaver.